Since working from home is the new norm, here are ways you can build yourself a more conducive space.

 And, there are several upsides to that: You are no longer constrained by the four walls of a small cubicle, which means you have all the freedom in the world to explore and build a space that speaks to you on a personal level.
 If you’re not sure where to begin, perhaps these office ideas below will inspire you!

-1. If you work best in an uncluttered space, a neutral palette of white and wood is a good place to start – it’s clean, it’s warm and feels cosy.
+If you work best in an uncluttered space, a neutral white-and-wood palette is a good place to start – it’s clean, it’s warm and feels cosy.
 Integrate your shelves and storage to keep to a seamless look and then finish off with some macramé décor for a rustic touch!

-8. But, is there an even sleeker way to conceal the work station?
+But, is there an even sleeker way to conceal the work station?
 Yes, there is, and it’s just a different rendition of the extendable counter solution!
-Simply include the pull-out into your wardrobe, like the one below.
+Simply include the pull-out into your built-ins, like the one below.